How To Lower Your Car Insurance If You Can't Negotiate

 Some companies will add a fee if you cancel very early or very late in your policy period.
 Outside of these circumstances, an insurer should not charge you for early cancellation.
 Any premium for which you've paid in advance should be refunded, as well.

 Compare insurance rates and find an affordable policy.

 Car insurance can be a double-edged sword.
 The more you use it, the more it costs.
 The general rule of thumb with auto insurance is not to use it if you can afford to cover the out-of-pocket costs yourself.
 Most insurance companies will charge you extra for up to three years after an at-fault claim.

 While the rate hike you receive may vary based on your location and provider, we've created an average rate increase after filing a collision claim in which the damage exceeded $2,000.
 See below how much this claim might cost over a three-year period.

 Over a three-year period, this claim could cost you $2,301 — plus your deductible.
-Given these figures, you should not file a claim if the out of pocket repairs cost less than the rate increase ($2,301) plus your deductible.
-Our methodology can be found here.
+Given these figures, you should not file a claim if the out-of-pocket repairs cost less than the rate increase ($2,301) plus your deductible.
+Learn more about our data analysis on our methodology page.

 If you're unsure of whether or not to file a claim, take the below steps.